 Any organizational change that involves technology could be considered a digital transformation.
 That means digital transformation examples can cover a wide range of industries and address a variety of challenges.
+Different organizations go through this change differently depending on their digital transformation roadmap.

 While not all digital transformations go as intended, for this post, we’re focusing on some interesting and successful digital transformation examples.
 Each of these solved a unique problem and adapted to digital transformation trends by leveraging the right change management tools to tackle any issue.